seme4/ssi-consultancy/DeployersGuide.md

 * .htaccess is a simple text file-based authentication for directory and file access.
 * http://httpd.apache.org/docs/current/howto/htaccess.html

-To check that .htaccess authentication is set up correctly, set up some sample files, and use the sameAs Lite htaccess files:

-    $ cp .htaccess ..
-    $ cp auth.htpasswd ..
-    $ cd ..
-    $ mkdir data
-    $ cp index.html data/data.html

-Add a new user to auth.htpasswd:
+Add youself as a user to auth.htpasswd:

     $ htpasswd auth.htpasswd YOU
     New password: PASSWORD